 One of the advantages of a pre-pack administration is the often-seamless transition between old and new owners which can be achieved.
 This is because a sale has already been agreed ahead of time, meaning disruption to ongoing trade, customers, and employees is minimised.

-Following the completion of the sale via the pre-pack process, the oldco is typically liquidated soon after.
+Following the completion of the sale via the pre-pack process, the oldco is typically liquidated soon after, where a distribution can be made to unsecured creditors.

 Although liquidation and administration are both formal insolvency proceedings, they are in fact very different processes, with each serving a very different function to the company they are applied to.

 Liquidation is the process of shutting down a company and having its name removed from the register held at Companies House.
-Although solvent companies can be liquidated if they have outlived their useful purpose, liquidation is more commonly used to bring about the end of an insolvent business.
+Although solvent companies can be liquidated (through a Members' Voluntary Liquidation) if they have outlived their useful purpose, the liquidation process is more commonly used to bring about the end of an insolvent business.
 Insolvent liquidation is achieved through a Creditors’ Voluntary Liquidation (CVL).

 While liquidation always means the end of a company, administration does not.
 Administration, however, does give a company the breathing space and legal protection needed to formulate a workable plan for the future.
 In order for a company to enter administration there must be a realistic chance of rescuing the business as a going concern, or else achieving a better return for creditors than would be possible if the company went straight into liquidation.